telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     is for Room1, not Room2.

 Next, try to check how throttling is enforced.
-Update Room1 pressure fast, without letting pass 5 seconds and you will see that the second notification doesn't arrive to accumulator-server.py.
+Update Room1 pressure fast, without letting pass 5 seconds and you will see that no second notification arrives to accumulator-server.py.

 Subscriptions can be retrieved using `GET /v2/subscriptions` (which provides the whole list and need [pagination](pagination.md) if the list is too large) or `GET /v2/subscriptions/{subId}` (to get a single subscription).
-In addition, they can be updated using `PATCH /v2/subscription/{subId}` operation.
-Finally, they can be deleted using `DELETE /v2/subscriptions/{subId}` operation.
+In addition, subscriptions can be updated using the `PATCH /v2/subscription/{subId}` operation.
+Finally, they can be deleted using the `DELETE /v2/subscriptions/{subId}` operation.

 Some aditional considerations:

-* Subscription can be paused.
+* Subscriptions can be paused.
 In order to do that, just set the `status` attribute to "inactive" (if you want to resume subscription, set it back to "active"):
 ```
 curl localhost:1026/v2/subscriptions/57458eb60962ef754e7c0998 -s -S \